GhentAnalysis/heavyNeutrino/README.md

 # heavyNeutrino
-New repository for Ghent CMS analysis ntupler framework.
-(Initially created for heavy neutrino analysis)
+New repository for Ghent CMS analysis tuplizer framework.
+(Initially created for heavy neutrino analysis) In order to have a working copy, one needs to set up the CMSSW release as instructed below and run the ./setup.sh script in order to have additional packages downloaded.
+The tuplizer itself is entirely contained in the multilep directory.

 # Set-up instructions
 ```
 cmsrel CMSSW_8_0_28_patch1